rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 **RTMP Publishers**

 If you are using a third party RTMP encoder (non-flash), take a look at our [encoder configuration guide](https://www.red5pro.com/docs/server/rtmppublishers.html) on recommended settings.
-When using third-party encoders, you can take advantage of their industry standard presets for recommended resolution and framerate settings.
+When using third-party encoders, you can take advantage of their industry-standard presets for recommended resolution and framerate settings.

 **Android/IOS Publishers**